 Outfit-wise you want to be comfortable at all the different events like mass, commencement, reception, and later dinner.
-Think business casual, i.e. go for a modest outfit in fabrics that cannot be caught in folding chairs or sport arena chairs, are not too sensitive to spills from cake frosting, juice or coffee, and don’t wrinkle when sitting for a long time.
-Go for a celebratory look.
-Avoid anything that can cut in and become uncomfortable.
+Think business casual style, i.e. go for a modest outfit in fabrics that cannot be caught in folding chairs or sport arena chairs, are not too sensitive to spills from cake frosting, juice or coffee, and don’t wrinkle when sitting for a long time.
+Go for a festive business casual attire.
+For your own comfort, avoid anything that can cut in and become uncomfortable.

 Here are some outfit suggestion to look great and enjoy the celebrations in style and comfort:

 - Sundress with statement belt, fabric tote, and flat sandals

 - Straight or full skirt with button-down blouse/shirt, 2.5 inch (5 cm) block heel pumps, a cardigan and a lady-like tote